 Anoka-Ramsey Community College recognizes that a formal biennial review of the Drug and Alcohol Abuse Prevention Program (DAAPP) did not occur for the 2014 (Sept 1, 2013-Aug 31, 2014) and 2016 (Sept 1, 2014-Aug 31, 2016) years.
 While we are not able to go back in time to conduct in real time, we have reviewed these years and compared to where we are currently at in preparation for a 2018 review.
 As was evident in the Department review, documentation to support the events that did occur is not always available given the time lapse that has occurred from the years under review and the time in which is now being conducted.
+College officials understand the responsibilities required of the DFSCA and have implemented strategies to ensure distribution and review consistent with the requirements.

-The initial review of the College's Drug and Alcohol Abuse Prevention Program occurred between two separate dates on August 14th and 28th, 2017 at the regularly scheduled meeting of Directors of Student Affairs at Anoka-Ramsey Community College.
-The group reviewing included the Deans of Student Affairs (Cambridge and/or Coon Rapids campuses), Director of Enrollment Management, Registrar, Director of

-Student Development & Engagement (also Conduct/Title IX Coordinator), Director of Financial Aid, TRIO SSS Directors, Director of Academic Services & Testing, Director of Advising, and Administrative Assistant to the Deans of Student Affairs.
+The initial review of the College's Drug and Alcohol Abuse Prevention Program occurred between two separate dates in Fall 2017 at the regularly scheduled meeting of Directors of Student Affairs at Anoka-Ramsey Community College.
+The group reviewing included the Deans of Student Affairs (Cambridge and/or Coon Rapids campuses), Director of Enrollment Management, Registrar, Director of Student Development & Engagement (also Conduct/Title IX Coordinator), Director of Financial Aid, TRIO SSS Directors, Director of Academic Services & Testing, Director of Advising, and Administrative Assistant to the Deans of Student Affairs.
 In the future Anoka Ramsey will meet annually with the Health and safety Task Force which will consist of, at a minimum, the Dean of Student Affairs, Public Safety & Security Director, Financial Aid Director, and Student Code of Conduct/Title IX Coordinator.